rjdkmr/do_x3dna/docs/using_hdf5.rst

 --------------------------------

 `saveAsH5 <commands/saveAsH5.html>`_ can be used to store the data from do_x3dna output files.
-For example, to store the data from all do_x3dna ouput files to ``cdna.h5`` file, following command can be used.
+For example, to store the data from all do_x3dna output files to ``cdna.h5`` file, following command can be used.

 .. code-block:: bash